terrybrashaw/Wrest/Gameplay.md

 * Airdrop crates ALWAYS contain items.
 * Airdrop crates ALWAYS contain some significantly valuable items.
 * Airdrop crates ALWAYS contain a randomized assortment of items.
-* Selected airdrop locations follow a pattern.
+* The location selected for the next airdrop follows a repeating pattern.
 Example:
     * For towns A, B, C, D, each subsequent airdrop will be dropped at the next location
     * A, B, C, D, A, B, C, D, A, B, C, D...
 * Airdrop frequency follows a curve: